Medicare can be confusing, but some baseline knowledge can go a long way.

 If you are beginning to think about Medicare, talk to your advisors about the health care coverage that is right for you, and remember the following:

-- Medicare eligibility typically happens when you turn 65 — not when you begin receiving Social Security benefits.
+- Medicare eligibility typically happens when you turn 65 — not when you begin receiving Social Security retirement benefits.

 - It is crucial to review the www.medicare.gov website, and/or contact the Social Security Administration, which administers Medicare enrollment, at least three months before you turn 65, to avoid late enrollment penalties, or to determine the enrollment period that applies to your specific situation.
+You should discuss any current employer group coverage that may still be in effect as an active employee or a spouse of an active employee.

-- If you are still working when you turn 65, and your company has more than 20 employees, you should be able to delay Medicare enrollment penalty-free.
+- If you are still working when you turn 65 and your company has more than 20 employees, you should be able to delay Medicare enrollment penalty-free.